january1073/cheatsheets/files/linux_recon.md

-# Linux System Reconnaissance Cheatsheet
+# Linux System Recon Cheatsheet

 ## Three "Golden Commands"
 When I have only little time or no other idea where to begin, I often start with: